|

 Blood Field

-The 1832 Tithe Award for the parish of Martlesham reveals a place called 'Blood Field', which in 1946 was said to be "on the east side of the Rotary Camping Ground".
+The 1832 Tithe Award for the parish of Martlesham reveals a place called 'Blood Field', which in 1946 was said to be "on the east side of the Rotary Camping Ground" (which would put it at around TM258462.)
 Local tradition says that here was fought the "last battle between the Saxons and the Danes".

 Source: W. G. Arnott: 'The Place-Names of the Deben Valley Parishes' (Norman Adlard & Co, 1946), pp.12-13.